mindspore-ai/docs/docs/mindspore/source_en/orange_pi/environment_setup.md

 Step 1 Click [here](http://www.orangepi.cn/html/hardWare/computerAndMicrocontrollers/service-and-support/Orange-Pi-AIpro.html) to go to the mirror download page.

-> This demonstration is 8-12T arithmetic development board mirror download address.
-For 20T arithmetic development board mirror download, please click [here](http://www.orangepi.cn/html/hardWare/computerAndMicrocontrollers/details/Orange-Pi-AIpro(20T).html).
-Please pay attention to differentiate between the mirrors of two different arithmetic development boards.
+> This is only for illustration.
+Different power development board image download address is different, please check [here](http://www.orangepi.cn/html/hardWare/computerAndMicrocontrollers/details/Orange-Pi-AIpro(20T).html).

 Step 2 Click the arrow icon in the picture to jump to the Baidu Wangpan download page.